Completing the Mitchell Scholarship Application

 New Requirements for The Personal Statement

-In light of our own experience with application essays over the years, the George J. Mitchell Scholarship Program has decided to join the Rhodes in instituting modifications to our application process effective for the 2014 competition.
-To prevent confusion and to avoid further changes to university practices, our signature requirements will use the exact same language as that of the Rhodes.
+In light of our experience with application essays over the years, the George J. Mitchell Scholarship Program insituted modifications to our application process effective for the 2014 competition and all subsequent competitions.

 The Sonru video component of our application was the first change we made so that we may compare the person on the paper to the person before us.
 We have found the video a very important component of our process and believe the attestation clause will further our efforts.